ryanking916/IMDb-Analysis/README.md

 • Only resources used for the project were our class lectures and homework assignments

 • No known compiling or runtime errors

+# References
+• Used this dataset from this link: https://www.kaggle.com/datasets/danielgrijalvas/movies